 - Challenge Program Coordinator -Renee Dorn, B.A: Mrs. Dorn has a bachelors Degree in Sociology from Northeastern University.
 Renee has been on staff since 1989, initially as a course facilitator and now as the coordinator of the Challenge Program.
 Renee is married with three children.

 The Challenge Program helps children develop social skills and leadership through experiential learning in small groups.
-We offer groups for ASD children, children who have trouble making friends, for girls (girls empowerment), bullying prevention, and others.
-We also offer team building for groups such as boy scouts, girl scouts, sports teams, and church groups.
-Please contact Program Coordinator Renee Dorn (RDorn@ElkGroveTownship.Com) for more information.
+We offer groups for ASD children, children who have trouble making friends, for girls (Girls Empowerment), bullying prevention and others.
+We also offer team building for groups such as boy scouts, girl scouts, sports teams and church groups.
+Please contact Program Coordinator Renee Dorn (RDorn@ElkGroveTownship.Com) for additional information.